What are hard ticks (Ixodidae ticks)?

 As the name suggests, this tick has a particular affinity for hedgehogs.
 It's also commonly found on other small mammals.

 Hard ticks are versatile when it comes to choosing hosts.
 They can be found on a variety of animals, ranging from mammals to birds and even reptiles.
-Common hosts for hard ticks include:
+Here's some common animals that might carry hard ticks...

 The tick life cycle begins with the laying of eggs by an adult female tick.